rcl-ssl/docs/certbot/windows-service.md

 Ensure the 'appsettings' configuration is correct for the AAD Application and the certificate save path settings point to a folder that exists.

-Fix any other errors that are reported then, re-install and restart the service.
+Fix any other errors that are reported then re-install and restart the service.

 # Deleting the Windows Service